Jimmy Greaves: Later career

 After leaving West Ham, Greaves put on weight and did not attend a match as either a player or a spectator for two years.
-Drinking formed a large part of his life and he became an alcoholic; at times he was drinking 20 pints of lager during the day and consuming a bottle of vodka in the evening.
+Drinking formed a large part of his life and he became an alcoholic; at times, he was drinking 20 pints of lager during the day and consuming a bottle of vodka in the evening.
 He later admitted that he was also regularly driving whilst drunk during this period.
 While away from the game, he ran for election to the London Borough of Havering as a Conservative Party candidate for the Hylands ward in 1974, narrowly missing out on election.
 Seeking an answer to his alcoholism, Greaves decided to return to football at a lower level where he would not be required to be as fit as he had been whilst playing in the Football League.
 He started playing for his local side, Brentwood, and made his debut on 27 December 1975 in a 2–0 defeat to Witham Town.

 His return to football was successful enough that he signed for Chelmsford City in the Southern League for the 1976–77 season, making his debut in a 2–2 draw against Maidstone United on 25 September 1976, attracting a crowd of 2,030 to New Writtle Street.
-Appearing 38 times for Chelmsford, scoring 20 goals, Greaves enjoyed the club's foray into the Anglo-Italian Cup, calling it the "highlight" of his time there.
+Appearing 38 times for Chelmsford, scoring 20 goals, in all competitions, Greaves enjoyed the club's foray into the Anglo-Italian Cup, calling it the "highlight" of his time there.
 He was still struggling with alcoholism and delirium tremens and sought out help from Alcoholics Anonymous.
 He was also hospitalised in the alcoholics' ward of Warley Psychiatric Hospital.

 In August 1977, and still coping with alcoholism, Greaves made his debut for Barnet in a 3–2 win against Atherstone Town.
 Playing from midfield in 1977–78, Greaves netted 25 goals (13 in the Southern League) and was their player of the season.
 He chose to leave the Bees early in the 1978–79 season to focus on his business interests and beating his alcoholism, despite manager Barry Fry's attempts to get him to stay at Underhill.
 Greaves went on to make several appearances for semi-professional side Woodford Town before retiring.
-By this time he was sober, and remained so for the rest of his life.
+By this time, he was sober and remained so for the rest of his life.